erikedwards4/math/README.md

 math: basic math functions

-Erik Edwards (erik.edwards4@gmail.com)

 ================================================

-This is a set of C programs, and associated command-line tools in C++, that implement many of the usual math function found in NumPy, Octave, etc.
+C functions, with associated command-line tools in C++, that implement many of the usual math function found in NumPy, Octave, etc.

 The command-line programs are written in C++ with a consistent style and interface.